danomatika/ofxLua/README.md

 Open the Code::Blocks .cbp and hit F9 to build.
 Optionally, you can build the example with the Makefile.

-To run it, use the terminal:
+To build and run it on the terminal:
 <pre>
 make
-cd bin
-./example_debug
+make run
 </pre>

 How to Create a New ofxLua Project